Azure Function HTTP Trigger

 }

-If we will discuss a little bit on the above function.json file,
+If we discuss a little bit on the above function.json file,

-type: The type property is must required to mention and the value will be httpTrigger.
+type: The type property is required to mention, and the value will be httpTrigger.

 name: The property name is required and needs to mention the variable name in the code for the Azure function. authLevel: The property authLevel needs to specify the authorization level for the Azure function.
 You can provide the auth level property value as Function, Anonymous, or Admin.
 The default option is Function.

-methods: You can specify the HTTP methods that you want the Azure Function to respond to.
-If you will not mention any specific method then your Azure function will respond to all the HTTP methods available.
+methods: You can specify the HTTP methods to which the Azure Function responds.
+If you do not mention any specific method, then your Azure function will respond to all the HTTP methods available.
 This is about the Azure function HTTP trigger authentication.

 Let’s create an Azure Function HTTP Trigger using Visual Studio 2019